Meditation As Investigative Method

 Duration: 19 minutes

-The next video explains how the core meditation technique actually works.
-You’ll learn why it has two aspects—calming (śamatha) and insight (vipaśyanā)—and how they work together.
-Pay attention to the microscope analogy: you need to focus the instrument before you can observe what’s on the slide.
+The next video explains how the meditation technique actually works—why it has two aspects and how they work together.

 What to watch for: How meditation technique has two aspects that work together.
 The analogies used to explain this relationship.
 The role of questions in developing insight.
 Most importantly: what attitude to bring when you notice your mind has wandered.